 Many Oxford engineering graduates go on to careers as professional engineers, although some enter business, consultancy or further study.

-Since 1861, the School of Engineering at MIT has produced a stream of products and new technologies to solve engineering problems.
+Since 1861, the School of Engineering at the Massachusetts Institute of Technology has produced a stream of products and new technologies to solve engineering problems.

 In the past few years, the school has increased its focus on innovation, launching the MIT Innovation Initiative.
 Research associated with the initiative has led to 60 US patents licensed by multinational companies.

 Another parallel initiative provides students with educational experiences, mentoring and funding to encourage their creativity and support their projects.

 Laboratories and departments in the school produce a range of research, from insights on food security to soldier nanotechnology.